alex-bellon/wikipedia/README.md

 - [Milk cars](https://en.wikipedia.org/wiki/Milk_car) are a specialized type of railroad car intended to transport raw milk from collection points near dairy farms to a processing creamery.
 Some milk cars were intended for loading with multiple cans of milk, while others were designed with a single tank for bulk loading.
 Milk cars were often equipped with high-speed passenger trucks, passenger-type buffer plates, and train signal and steam lines seldom found on conventional refrigerator cars.
 - [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) - a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
 - [Test Card F](https://en.wikipedia.org/wiki/Test_Card_F) - a test card that was created by the BBC and used on television in the United Kingdom and in countries elsewhere in the world for more than four decades.
 It was the first to be transmitted in colour in the UK and the first to feature a person, and has become an iconic British image regularly subject to parody.
 - [The Letters of Utrecht](https://en.wikipedia.org/wiki/The_Letters_of_Utrecht) - form an endless poem in the stones of a street in the center of the Dutch city of Utrecht.
 - [Torpedo juice](https://en.wikipedia.org/wiki/Torpedo_juice) - slang for an alcoholic beverage, first mixed in World War II, made from pineapple juice and the 180-proof grain alcohol fuel used in United States Navy torpedo motors.
 Various poisonous additives were mixed into the fuel alcohol by Navy authorities to render the alcohol undrinkable, and various methods were employed by the U.S. sailors to separate the alcohol from the poison.
+- [Trencher](https://en.wikipedia.org/wiki/Trencher_(tableware)) - a type of tableware, commonly used in medieval cuisine.
+A trencher was originally a flat round of (usually stale) bread used as a plate, upon which the food could be placed to eat.
 - [United Nationa laissez-passer](https://en.wikipedia.org/wiki/United_Nations_laissez-passer) - The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).

 ### Food
+- [99 Flake](https://en.wikipedia.org/wiki/99_Flake) - A 99 Flake can refer to any of three possible items: an ice cream cone with a Cadbury Flake inserted in it; the Cadbury-produced Flake bar itself specially made for insertion into an ice cream cone; or a wrapped ice cream cone product marketed by Cadbury.
 - [Butter mountain](https://en.wikipedia.org/wiki/Butter_mountain) - a supply surplus of butter produced in the European Economic Community because of government interventionism that began in the 1970s
 - [Democracy sausage](https://en.wikipedia.org/wiki/Democracy_sausage) - the colloquial name for a sausage wrapped in a slice of bread, bought from a sausage sizzle operated as a fundraiser at Australian polling places on election day, often in aid of the institutions that house the polling place.
 - [Government cheese](https://en.wikipedia.org/wiki/Government_cheese) - processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks.